githubEdit

 What is Obol Stack?

-The Obol Stack is a local Kubernetes-based development environment for running blockchain networks.
-It uses k3d (Kubernetes in Docker) to provide a lightweight cluster where you can deploy Ethereum nodes, Layer 2 networks, and other blockchain infrastructure.
+The Obol Stack is a local Kubernetes-based environment for running AI agents alongside blockchain infrastructure.
+It uses k3d (Kubernetes in Docker) to provide a lightweight cluster where you can deploy an AI agent (OpenClaw), Ethereum nodes, Layer 2 networks, and other applications.

 Is Obol Stack suitable for production?